 This audit becomes your migration blueprint.

-2. Define the Target Architecture
+2. Define the target architecture

 Choose a stack that matches your team's skills and your product's needs.
 For web applications, common choices include: